vanHekthor/VRCode/README.md

-# VR-VIS Framework
+# SoftVR Framework

-Created during the thesis of Leon H. in 2018/19.
+Initially created during the thesis of Leon H. in 2018/19 (Bauhaus University Weimar).

-A virtual reality framework to explore and analyze software systems
-using available performance, feature model, and control flow data.
-Please refer to the publication for more detailed information.
+Extended during the thesis of Quoc Suong B. in 2021/22 (Leipzig University).

+This virtual reality framework should support developers in detecting and understanding energy- and performance bugs of configurable software systems.
+It reduces utilization of the working memory by visualizes energy- and performance-influence models, feature models, and data- and control flow information in on tool.
+This reduces the number of necessary context switches between the information sources that are necessary for bug detection.
+Further, by utilizing the space and position of objects developers can interact with the software system more naturally in the three-dimensional way.

 The following sections will provide an overview of the repository contents, including links to installation instructions and more.